All you Need to Know About Doing Business As (DBA)

 Remember you cannot conduct any business or agree to any deals or contracts with a different name, without filing DBA. you can be held in court.
 However, if you register as a DBA, your business will stay compliant and you can enjoy legal protections.

-Operate business without your personal name
+Operate business without your name

-DBA for business account
+DBA to open a business bank account

 Capture a new market with a new domain name

-Online platform are a profit-making platform for almost every business under the sun, these days.
+Online platforms are a profit-making platform for almost every business under the sun, these days.
 You can mark your presence in the online market by filing a DBA name and offering dedicated products and services to a dedicated audience.
-You can have many fictitious names, many websites for each subset of product and service.
+You can have many fictitious names, and many websites for each subset of product and service.

 The benefits of DBA